mezcel/plantid-Bootstrap/README.md

     * i mismatched my hand written data entry
     * this is a usecase not a legit bio-app... yet
     * this is a quick... yet tedious fix
+* Enclosed is a Demo Proof of concept testbench JSON titled ```fieldTestExample.json```
+    * The json was made using this app
+    * I did it really quick only using my eyes and memory of biology terms
+    * it is not intended to resemble the reality of taxonomic observation.
+Sometimes in real situations the same species is seen having different yet similar traits.
+Over many samples, the trends and averages tend to normalize consistency.
+    * I will continue to add a few more plants, but for now the following species are observed:
+        * ACRU
+        * ASAN
+        * CAAL
+        * CAAM
+        * COLF
+        * DIVI
+        * LIST
+        * MAAN

 ## Note:
 * this seems like a usable nice stop point